 Have you ever felt a great client relationship decline, and you don’t know why?
 You win the project and work begins well, but slowly and surely the client becomes distant… and then you break up?

-From the moment we start our freelance careers we focus on being the best designer that we can be.
-Doing so, many of us can forget the business side to our creative profession.
+From the moment we start our freelance careers, we focus on being the best designer that we can be.
+By doing so, many of us can forget the business side of our creative professionals.

 As Jay Z once said: “I’m a business, man”. ‹‹- (Click to Tweet)

 To keep client relationships sweet, we need to remember this phrase.

 As well as being skilled designers, we need to act like professional businesses in all aspects of client communication.
 Not doing so can result in clients losing faith, trust, and satisfaction in our services – even when our work is up to par.

 Maybe like me, you have experience with the topic of this article.
 There are countless ways for a freelancer to lose credibility with (and even worse, lose) clients.

 Today we’re going to look at 4 often-overlooked areas where this can happen.
 I hope to see you guys adding more tips in the comments too!

 If you have something to add, please leave it in the comments down at the bottom :)